0BAB1/HOLY_CORE_COURSE/user_docs/docs/dev_docs.md

 But there are a couple of specificities in the hardware implementation :

-- Debug requests have a priority over all traps
+- Debug requests don't interfere with trap handling flow.
 - `ebreak` can jump to debug (instead of trap handler), considered as a software breakpoint depending on `dcsr[15:12]` values
+- A `step` flag can be step by the debugger in `dcsr[2]`, which immidiatly asserts `jump_to_debug`, effectively giving control back to the debugger once a single instruction is executed.
 - Exceptions in debug mode do not trap but jump to the debug module's exception handler.

 ### Register File